department-of-veterans-affairs/va.gov-team/products/combined_va_debt_portal/research/exploratory-2024/research-plan.md

 Part 1: Exploratory and Foundational

-1. What are Veterans thoughts and preferences about a holistic debt portal vs a simplified one?
-We will share reaction cards with words/concepts on them (i.e.: “financial resources”, “one stop shop”, etc.) to convey holistic debt portal ideas versus more simple ones to get Veterans thoughts.
+1. What are Veterans thoughts and preferences about a holistic debt portal vs a simpler one?
+We will share reaction cards with words/concepts on them (i.e.: “financial resources”, “one stop shop”, etc.) and get Veterans thoughts.

-2. Where do Veterans in different types of financial situations land with a holistic experience vs a simplified one?
+2. Where do Veterans in different types of financial situations land with a holistic experience vs a simpler one?

 Part 2: Conceptual and Generative